 Microsoft and Elastic are collaborating to ensure that our joint customers have the best possible experience when using our products together across core Elastic use cases like application search, enterprise search, logging, monitoring, APM, SIEM, and more.
-Elastic has a long history of supporting Microsoft technology such as Windows OS, IIS web server, Azure Event Hubs and Active Directory, .NET developer SDKs, and much more.
-More recently, our collaboration has focussed on providing a superior experience to users looking to deploy Elastic products on Azure.
+Elastic supports Microsoft technology such as Windows OS, IIS web server, Azure Event Hub, Azure Monitor, Azure Active Directory, .NET developer SDKs, and much more.
+More recently, our collaboration has focused on providing a superior experience to users looking to deploy Elastic products on Azure.

 Deploy managed Elasticsearch and Kibana on Microsoft Azure

 With the Elasticsearch Service on Elastic Cloud, users can launch fully hosted Elasticsearch and Kibana clusters on Microsoft Azure with just a few easy clicks!
-Get started with our free 14-day trials.
+Get started with our free 14-day trial.

 Our Elasticsearch Service delivers access to the latest release, security patches, and an uptime SLA guarantee from Elastic employee SREs.
 We’re ready for the most demanding production workloads with zero downtime, one-click upgrades, and technical support expertise you won’t find anywhere else.